karmab/kcli/docs/index.md

 sudo apt-get -y install python3-kcli
 ```

-The package version doesn't bundle the dependencies for anything else than libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the *Provider specifics* section.
+The package based version doesn't bundle the dependencies for anything else than libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the *Provider specifics* section.

 Alternatively, the repo contains a meta package named kcli-all (python3-kcli-all in the debian case) that contains dependencies for all the providers.